 When you pay them promptly, they will be more likely to show up next time.

 As a building owner, general contractor, or a construction manager, you are responsible for work handled by subcontractors.
 All your subcontractors should be experts in their specific niche and have enough certified professionals to complete the job.

 Before you hire subcontractors, there are some things that you should consider, including:

 Ask potential subcontractors about their existing safety plans.
 Go ahead and inspect their injury incident rate and Experience Modification Rate (EMR).

-This is a number that insurance firms use to gauge the cost of injuries and their probable future risks.
-This means that a low EMR indicates lower work compensation premiums.
+Insurance firms use this to gauge the cost of injuries and their probable future risks.
+A low EMR indicates lower work compensation premiums.

 The industry average EMR is 1.0.
-Consider subcontractors that have strong safety practices and that have written safety policies.
+Consider subcontractors that have healthy safety practices and that have written safety policies.

 You need subcontractors that have the proper equipment to use on the job.
 The right equipment will ensure that the job is done safely, correctly, and efficiently.

 Subcontractors may not always own all equipment.
 They sometimes opt to lease.